-Radiotopia Presents: S***hole Country
+Radiotopia Presents: Bot Love

 This uses an insecure connection.
 This podcast uses an HTTP, not HTTPS, address for its RSS feed (as entered in Apple Podcasts or the Podcast Index).
 It is not encrypted, and may allow people who can see your internet traffic - like your internet service provider, employer or even your government - to know that you listen to this podcast.

 This podcast uses a unique RSS domain.
 This podcast is the only one that we’re aware of which uses a domain of feeds.radiotopia.fm for its RSS feed.
 Domains are always visible to anyone who can see your internet traffic - your internet service provider, employer or even your government - even when you use HTTPS connections.
-If your podcast app uses the RSS feed directly, like Apple Podcasts, then you can be tracked as a listener to this podcast every time your phone checks for a new episode.
+If your podcast app uses the RSS feed directly, you can be tracked as a listener to this podcast every time your phone checks for a new episode.

 Here’s more about insecure links and unique domains.